 -Thomas W. Blackburn, The Ballad of Davy Crockett

 There are four camping areas for visitors to enjoy at Davy Crockett National Forest: Dogwood, Lakeshore, Loblolly, and Overflow.
-As expected, each campsite features unique characteristics that help differentiate them to campers.
-Dogwood fairly private, and provides campers with a wheelchair accessible bathhouse and electric hookups.
-Lakeshore is considered a spur among the loop trails, offers camping by the lake and is very private.
+Each campsite features unique characteristics that help differentiate them to campers.
+Dogwood is fairly private, provides campers with a wheelchair accessible bathhouse, and electric hookups.
+Lakeshore, a spur among the loop trails, offers camping by the lake and is very private.
 Loblolly features a picturesque view of the lake, while Overflow is the most open of the four loops.

-There are three hiking trails in Davy Crockett National Forest: the 20 mile long 4C Trail which can be enjoyed by foot only, 1.5 mile long Tall Pines Trail, and three-quarters of a mile Trail Tamers Trail which is accessible by foot and wheelchair.
-Visitors of the forest usually enjoy both the Tamers and Tall Pines trails during the daytime because of their lower duration and are typically easier to travel on.
-For the long distance hiker, 4C Trail will become a new favorite.
+There are three hiking trails in Davy Crockett National Forest: the 20-mile long 4C Trail which can be enjoyed exclusively by foot; the 1.5-mile long Tall Pines Trail; and the .75-mile Trail Tamers Trail which is accessible by both foot and wheelchair.
+Visitors of the forest typically enjoy easy-to-travel Tamers and Tall Pines trails during the daytime.
+Long distance hikers will call the 4C Trail their new favorite.

-For nature lovers who enjoy observing wildlife and the flora of wooded habitats, Davy Crockett National Forest provides one of the smallest protected plots of wilderness in Texas.
-Despite its name, Big Slough Wilderness is 3,000 acres but features over fifty percent hardwoods, deer and other small forest dwelling animals.
+Providing nature lovers one of the smallest protected plots of wilderness in Texas, Davy Crockett National Forest offers visitors plenty of wildlife observation opportunities among the flora of wooded habitats.
+Big Slough Wilderness is a whopping 3,000 acres of over fifty percent hardwoods, free running deer and other small forest dwelling animals.

 Know Before You Go

-There is no entry fee for the Davy Crockett National Forest, and is open year round to the public.
+Davy Crockett National Forest is open year round and free of charge to visitors.
 With certain park restrictions, dogs are allowed in the park.
 Campsite fees and activity fees (fishing, horseback riding, etc.) vary by specific experience.